 Step 4.
 Naming Your Business & Domain Registration

 A name is required to officially register your business.
 Find a name, go for something meaningful, and with fewer syllables.
 Try a business name generator for more suggestions.
-Once you finalize your name, register it with the US Trademark department and buy a domain immediately with the same name.
+Once you finalize your name, register it with the US Trademark Department and buy a domain immediately with the same name.

 Step 5.
 Business Registration

 You have to choose a business structure for your business in Oregon to be legally operational.
-Either you can go for an LLC or sole proprietorship or corporation.
+Either you can go for an LLC sole proprietorship or corporation.
 If you opt for an LLC Business Structure, you can enjoy added tax benefits with legal advantages like no individual legal liability.

-Read: Top 10 LLC Formation Service Companies in the United States
+Read: Top LLC Formation Service Companies

 Step 6.
 Business Licenses & Permits You Need In Oregon